Comparison of Microsoft Dynamics CRM and Salesforce

 These days, the market is jam-packed with CRM solutions that allow companies to have fruitful connections with their customers as well as employees using a more dynamic mechanism.

-When it comes to Business Intelligence (BI), the Salesforce Analytics Cloud is developed by Wave and it gives users leverage in using cloud and mobile technology to provide and deliver more potent solutions and to protect the data.
+When it comes to Business Intelligence (BI), the Salesforce Analytics Cloud is developed by Wave and it gives users to leverage in using cloud and mobile technology to provide and deliver more potent solutions and to protect the data.

 However, this software does not have data integration tools and Salesforce made up for it by making it workable with several third-party solutions that users can acquire from AppExchange.
-Another thing is that this software does not have the extensibility and requires users to learn their proprietary language and this can lead to users additional expenses.
+Another thing is that this software does not have the extensibility and requires users to learn their proprietary language and this can lead to users’ additional expenses.

 On the other hand, Dynamics CRM by Microsoft is integrated with MS Power BI.
 It is designed to simplify the fast data analysis using self-service BI analytics that is supervised in the cloud for sharing and/or collaboration.
-It has a comprehensive analytics solution where users can extract and transform the given functions, analyze the capabilities and data visualizations.
+It has a comprehensive analytics solution where users can extract and transform the given functions, and analyze the capabilities and data visualizations.

-In terms of marketing, Pardot and ExactTarget were acquired by Salesforce and this acquisition yielded services that are customer-specific especially in email marketing and automation of marketing functions.
+In terms of marketing, Pardot and ExactTarget were acquired by Salesforce and this acquisition yielded services that are customer-specific, especially in email marketing and automation of marketing functions.

-The Salesforce Marketing Cloud lets individuals, especially marketing managers, to manage and produce marketing campaigns and solidify relationships with their customers.
+The Salesforce Marketing Cloud lets individuals, especially marketing managers, manage and produce marketing campaigns and solidify relationships with their customers.
 On the other hand, Microsoft Dynamics CRM used MarketPilot, which Microsoft acquired, leading to Microsoft Dynamics Marketing (MDM).

-This solution provides users with great insights into the data of their customers, lets automation in the multi-channel campaigns in driving and acquiring tangible results, delivers all-inclusive customer engagement processes and provides one of a kind value through their Marketing Resource Management.
+This solution provides users with great insights into the data of their customers, lets automation in the multi-channel campaigns in driving and acquiring tangible results, delivers all-inclusive customer engagement processes, and provides one-of-a-kind value through their Marketing Resource Management.

 When it comes to the user experience, Salesforce combines easy to understand and intuitive user interface plus the application utility designed to meet the demands of the customers.
 Users can also customize the user interface to their liking or necessity.

 On the other hand, Microsoft Dynamics CRM has a user interface that has seen major transformation throughout the years.
-Today, this software can deliver users with contemporary user experience by being adaptive to the expectations and preferences of users when it comes to the modification of tabs, themes, typography and style sheets just to name a few.
+Today, this software can deliver users with contemporary user experience by being adaptive to the expectations and preferences of users when it comes to the modification of tabs, themes, typography, and style sheets just to name a few.

 On a side note, Salesforce’s pricing is at the high-end spectrum with the MS Dynamics CRM from mid to high end.
-The first one caters to number of users while the latter can accommodate unlimited number of users.
-Salesforce can be deployed on the cloud while the Dynamics CRM can be deployed both on-premise and on the cloud.
+The first one caters to the number of users while the latter can accommodate an unlimited number of users.
+Salesforce can be deployed on the cloud while Dynamics CRM can be deployed both on-premise and on the cloud.